kyungrae/study/designing-data-intensive-applications/part2.md

 #### Read Committed

+Read committed makes two guarantees:

 1. When reading from the database, you will only see data that has been committed (no dirty read).
 2. When writing to the database, you will only overwrite data that has been committed (no dirty write).

-Databases prevent dirty writes by using row-level locks: when a transaction wants to modify a particular object, it must first acquire a lock on that object.
+Databases prevent dirty writes by using row-level locks.
-It must then hold that lock until the transaction is committed or aborted.
-Only one transaction can hold the lock for any given object; if another transaction wants to write to the same object, it must wait until the first transaction is committed or aborted before it can acquire the lock and continue.
-This locking is done automatically by databases in read committed mode.

 Most databases prevent dirty reads using the approach illustrated below: for every object that is written, the database remembers both the old committed value and the new value set by the transaction that currently holds the write lock.
-While the transaction is ongoing, any other transactions that read the object are simply given the old value.
-Only when the new value is committed do transactions switch over to reading the new value.

 ```mermaid
 ---